Discovering Quantum Phase Transitions with Fermionic Neural Networks

-where the $\mathbf{r}_i$ are the coordinates of the $N$ electrons in the simulation cell and $U_{\text{Coulomb}}$ is the Coulomb energy per simulation cell of an infinite periodic lattice of identical copies of that cell.
-In addition to the electron-electron terms, which include interactions between electrons and their images, $U_{\text{Coulomb}}$ contains contributions from the interactions between the electrons and the positive uniform background and between the uniform positive background and itself.
-In practice, the Coulomb energy is evaluated using the Ewald method \cite{ewald1921,fraser_finite-size_1996}.
+where the indices $i$ label the $N$ electrons in the simulation cell and $U_{\text{Coulomb}}$ is the Coulomb energy per simulation cell of an infinite periodic lattice of identical copies of that cell \ In practice, the Coulomb energy is evaluated using the Ewald method \cite{ewald1921,fraser_finite-size_1996}.
 We work in Hartree atomic units, where energies are measured in Hartrees (1 Ha $\approx$ 27.211 eV) and distances in Bohr radii.
-The zero-temperature properties of the HEG depend on a single dimensionless parameter, $r_\text{s}$, defined as the ratio of the radius of a sphere that contains one fermion on average to the Bohr radius.
-At high density (small $r_\text{s}$), the ground state is a weakly interacting Fermi liquid.
-At low density (large $r_\text{s}$), the correlations are strong and the translational symmetry breaks spontaneously, giving rise to a spatially ordered Wigner crystal \cite{wigner_interaction_1934}.
-It has been suggested that the HEG has a non-trivial phase diagram with respect to spin polarization \cite{stoner1947}, however, for simplicity, we focus only on calculations for a fixed polarization.

 The wave function represented by a FermiNet is a sum of determinants of many-electron (\emph{not} one-electron) functions \cite{pfau_ab_2020, spencer_better_2020}: